These Belligerent Turkeys Are Exacting Some Hilarious Thanksgiving Revenge

 Her reaction while her and the camera person back away from the menacing Tom Turkey advancing on them is priceless.

-These Turkeys Do It “Every Day”
+These Turkeys Do It ‘Every Day’

 Turkeys apparently hate mailmen, too, if this case of domestic terrorism is any indication.
-That being said, neither rain, snow nor a group crazed turkeys stopped this Falmouth mailman from delivering the mail.
+That being said, neither rain, snow, nor a group of crazed turkeys stopped this Falmouth mailman from delivering the mail.
 According to this postal worker, who probably thought the only thing he had to worry about was an occasional dog, these rogue gobblers stalk him “every day.”

 You Talkin’ To Me?